Want to use user-generated content to get fresh, relevant content for your blog while you sleep?

 - Conduct an email interview with them and publish it on your blog.

-8. Connect Shoppers with Past Buyers
+9. Connect Shoppers with Past Buyers

-Shoppers that ask questions are 30% more likely to buy.
-You can encourage your past buyers to respond to the questions asked by your potential customers.
+So, a smart idea for user-generated content is to encourage your past buyers to respond to the questions asked by your potential customers.